Vyral/shannon-doser/_posts/Listings/2022-04-12-so-many-updates-raytown-gem-on-a-half-acre-corner-lot.md

 Head downstairs to the huge rec room with included billiards table and plenty of room for additional gaming tables, or just relax in front of the brick fireplace.
 On this level you will also find the laundry room with included washer and dryer and built-in shelving.

 Outside, entertain family and friends on the raised deck.
-Take the stairs to the large, grassy, and fenced backyard with additional mature ornamental and shade trees, the perfect backdrop for hosting your next barbecue.&nbsp;
+Take the stairs to the large, grassy, and fenced backyard with additional mature ornamental and shade trees, the perfect backdrop for hosting your next barbecue.

 For more information or showing options, call us directly at (913) 906-5489 OR to receive info and pictures to your mobile phone, text "SDG6" to 79564.